Cognigy/Documentation/docs/en/docs/live-agent/automation-rules.md

 Live agent currently supports the following actions:

-- Assign conversation to a team.
+- Assign a Conversation to a team.
-- Assign label to a conversation.
+- Assign a label to a conversation.
-- Send email to a team.
+- Send an email to a team.

 ### Creating Automations

-Click on the **+ Add Automation Rule** button open the Automation creation modal.
+Click on the **+ Add Automation Rule** button to open the Automation creation modal.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-add-automation.png" width="100%" alt="Live Agent Add Automation" />
   <figcaption>Live Agent Add Automation</figcaption>
 </figure>

-- Give your automation a name.
+1. Give your automation a name.
-- Add a description (optional).
+2. Add a description (optional).
-- Select an event.
+3. Select an event.
-- Add conditions.
+4. Add conditions.
-- Add actions.
+5. Add actions.
-- You can chain multiple conditions with the AND or OR operator, like the below example.
+6. You can chain multiple conditions with the AND or OR operator, like in the example below.

-Example - Assigning a conversation to a team when the agent assist is active and Status is Open, when a new conversation is created.
+Example - Assigning a conversation to a team when the agent assist is active, and Status is Open when a new conversation is created.

 - Add a name and a description
 - Select event as Conversation Created
 - Add two conditions and join them with the AND operator, Condition 1 - Conversation Status as Open and Condition 2 - Inbox as Agent Assist bot-default from the dropdown.
 - Add an action - Assign a team and select the team sales from the dropdown.
-(You need to create your team first)
+(A team needs be created before)

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-add-automation-rules.png" width="100%" alt="Live Agent Add Automation Rules" />